The Tracey Ullman Show: Recurring characters

-Over the course of four seasons, Tracey Ullman played upwards of 100 characters; some were repeated, but not on a weekly basis.
-The show's supporting cast also had their own characters, usually playing opposite Ullman's, but sometimes in solo sketches of their own.
+Over the course of four seasons, Ullman played upwards of 100 characters; some were repeated, but not on a weekly basis.
+The show's supporting cast also played a variety of characters, usually opposite Ullman's, but in some instances without her.
 The following is a list of recurring characters performed by Tracey Ullman, Dan Castellaneta, Julie Kavner, and Sam McMurray.
 They are listed in order of appearance.